Frank-Proulx/w11_speciality_food_products/README.md

 # Mario's Speciality Food Products

-#### A website allowing the user to add products and also add reviews for each product.
+#### A website that uses authentication, and allows the user to add products and also add reviews for each product.

 #### Created By: **Frank Proulx**